-- 1. Stop putting material into the machine. - Wait for a minimum of 30 seconds to let all the material blow out of the machine.Material in the rotor housing can cause the engine to stall

-Material in the rotor housing can cause the engine to stall the next time you start the machine.

-- 3. Move the engine throttle control to the STOP position to stop the engine and close the fuel shutoff valve. - 4.
+- 1. Stop putting material into the machine. - Wait for a minimum of 30 seconds to let all the material blow out of the machine.Material in the rotor housing can cause the engine to stall the next time you start the machine. - 3.
+Move the throttle control to the SLOW position. - 4.
 Wait a minimum of one minute for the engine to decrease the rotor speed. - 5.
+Turn the ignition switch to the STOP position. - 6.
 Remove the key.
 Keep the key away from unapproved users and children.

-6.7 Emergency Stop
+6.8 Emergency Stop